Abdul Hamid Khan Bhashani: Activities during Pakistan days

-During the Kagmaree Conference of Awami League held on 7–8 February 1957, Bhashani left the West Pakistani authority which had acted negatively against East Pakistan.
+During the Kagmaree Conference of the Awami League, held on 7–8 February 1957, Bhashani left the West Pakistani authority, which had acted negatively against East Pakistan.
 On 24–25 July 1957, Bhashani convened the conference of All-Pakistan Democratic Activists.
-On 25 July he formed the National Awami Party.
-Bhashani was elected the President with Mahmudul Huq Osmani, as General Secretary.
+On 25 July, he formed the National Awami Party.
+Bhashani was elected the president with Mahmudul Huq Osmani as general secretary.

-According to Ehtisham, Bhashani played a crucial role in the opposition's decision to nominate Fatima Jinnah as a candidate in the 1965 Pakistani presidential election, instead of Azam Khan.
-Fatima Jinnah was initially scornful of an opposition attempt to nominate her, however on Bhashani's personal intervention, she agreed to be their joint candidate.
+According to Ehtisham, Bhashani played a crucial role in the opposition's decision to nominate Fatima Jinnah as a candidate in the 1965 Pakistani presidential election instead of Azam Khan.
+Fatima Jinnah was initially scornful of an opposition attempt to nominate her; however, on Bhashani's personal intervention, she agreed to be their joint candidate.

-Despite this pledged support for Fatima Jinnah, Bhashani was controversially alleged to have become inactive during the opposition's presidential campaign ostensibly because of Ayub Khan's pro-China leanings; Sherbaz Khan Mazari later alleged that Bhashani was bribed by Zulfikar Ali Bhutto.
+Despite this pledged support for Fatima Jinnah, Bhashani was controversially alleged to have become inactive during the opposition's presidential campaign, ostensibly because of Ayub Khan's pro-China leanings; Sherbaz Khan Mazari later alleged that Bhashani was bribed by Zulfikar Ali Bhutto.

 In 1969 Bhashani launched a movement for the withdrawal of the Agartala Conspiracy Case and the release of Sheikh Mujib.
-American journalist Dan Coggin, writing for Time, credited Bhashani, "as much as any one man", for instigating the 1969 Mass uprising in East Pakistan that culminated in the collapse of the Ayub Khan regime.
+American journalist Dan Coggin, writing for Time, credited Bhashani, "as much as any one man", for instigating the 1969 mass uprising in East Pakistan that culminated in the collapse of the Ayub Khan regime.
 In 1970 Bhashani called for the independence of East Pakistan consistent with the 1940 Lahore Resolution.

-Bhashani, with his National Awami party, had organised an International Kisan conference from 23 to 25 March 1970 in Toba Tek Singh District.
-During the conference, he asked the Government of Pakistan to hold a referendum asking the population if they wanted Islamic Socialism.
+Bhashani, with his National Awami Party, had organised an International Kisan conference from 23 to 25 March 1970 in Toba Tek Singh District.
+During the conference, he asked the Government of Pakistan to hold a referendum asking the population if they wanted Islamic socialism.
 He warned that there might be guerrilla warfare if the military government failed to do so.

+After the Pakistan government's poor response to the 1970 Bhola Cyclone, which left over 500,000 people dead, an enraged Abdul Hamid Khan Bhashani, who had previously led multiple rebellions against the British Raj, was the first ever Bengali to declare the independence of East Pakistan in a massive public rally on 23 November 1970, but it was not officially recognized.